 We all get soft tissue injuries from time to time, whether you’ve gone over on your ankle while out walking, fallen on ice or ran too hard at the kids sports day!
-The end result usually is the same – bruising, swelling and plenty of pain.
+The end result is usually the same – bruising, swelling and plenty of pain.

 R.I.C.E. or P.R.I.C.E. principles are well known ways to help treat an acute soft tissue injury, such as a sprain, strain or bruise, in the early days.
 The acronym stands for rest, ice, compression, elevation.